 To move the State towards this goal, CZM developed an inventory of community stewardship groups in Hawai‘i and conducted a survey of these groups on their challenges, needs, best practices, successful projects, and institutional resources.
 The information gathered through the survey was used to develop principles that will guide the State toward place-, cultural-, and community-based approaches to natural and cultural resource management.

 The Hawai‘i Community Stewardship Directory is another result of the survey and workshop held in 2008.
-CZM is currently updating the directory for 2011.
-The 2010 version of the Directory (available for download below) currently includes 114 community-based organizations.
-Community stewardship groups that would like to update their information or be added to the directory may fill out the 2011 Hawai‘i Community Stewardship Directory Form.
+CZM recently updated the directory for 2018.
+The 2018 version of the Directory (available for download below) currently includes 104 community-based organizations.
+Community stewardship groups that would like to update their information or be added to future versions of the directory may contact the Office of Planning at (808) 587-2846.